DylanZammit/Advent-of-Code-2024/README.md

 At this point I check the command outputting the correct output, and swap with the wrong one.
 That would give me the first pair.
 I repeat this procedure 3 more times and sort the 8 outputs.

 In fact, the first time the script paused in my case, was on the 6th digit as expected.
+This is only the case for my input.

 **NOTE**: This strategy is a bit of a 'pen-and-paper' strategy and is not generalisable.
 It was only possible because there were only a low number of swaps required.